 Had it with medicine-flavored lozenges?
-Thanks to these tastier, quick-relief options, you can ditch them for good.
+Thanks to these natural sore throat remedies, you can ditch them for good.
 Take a look at one pro's list in order of effectiveness (from most effective, down).

 Gargling Salt Water